darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : Enable in-emulsion light scatter and back-reflection halation simulation -- the softening and reddish glow around bright highlights caused by light scattering within the emulsion and, separately, reflecting off the film base back into it.

 scatter amount
 : Strength of in-emulsion light scatter -- the softening that happens as light passes through the emulsion, before any of it reaches the film base.
-Physically distinct from, and independent of, _halation_ below: 1.0 is film-accurate; 0 disables it.
+Physically distinct from, and independent of, _halation strength_ below: 1.0 is film-accurate; 0 disables it.

 scatter size
 : Scatter radius.
 1.0 is film-accurate.

-halation
+halation strength
-: Halation strength -- the reddish glow from light reflecting off the film base back into the emulsion.
+: Strength of the halation glow -- light reflecting off the film base back into the emulsion.
 1.0 is film-accurate for the selected film stock: stocks with a strong built-in antihalation layer (most modern colour negative film) show much less glow than one with a weak or absent antihalation layer (e.g. a redscale-style stock), so the same 1.0 setting looks different from stock to stock, matching how the actual film behaves.
 The hard range extends to 8 (drag up to 2, right-click to enter higher values).

 halation size
 : Halation glow radius.
 1.0 is film-accurate.